MelK1221/Board_Game_Project/README.md

 ```
 To run just a particular file:
 ```
-pytest test_board_game_app.py
+pytest test_puzzles_app.py
 ```

 ### Project outline

-1. Introduce entrypoint file with argument parsing, hard-coded list of Emily and Melanies favorite games.
+1. Introduce entrypoint file with argument parsing, hard-coded list of Emily and Melanies favorite puzzles.
-2. Add ability to load 'favorite games' for a list of players from a file (CSV and JSON should both be  supported).
+2. Add ability to load 'favorite puzzles' for a list of solvers from a file (CSV and JSON should both be  supported).
 3. Move hard-coded emily and melanie list to a JSON file that is included in version control and that the entrypoint file loads by default.
-4. Introduce basic Web API using Fast API with endpoints to show list of users and their favorite games and show a single user, which support the GET methods
+4. Introduce basic Web API using Fast API with endpoints to show list of users and their favorite puzzles and show a single user, which support the GET methods
-    - `/api/players/` -> List of all players
+    - `/api/solvers/` -> List of all solvers
-    - `/api/players/<player>` -> List of games the player has submitted
+    - `/api/solvers/<solver>` -> List of puzzles the solver has submitted
-5. Add "rating" to player game info
+5. Add "rating" to solver puzzle info
 6. Implement Fast API GET methods for:
-    - `/api/games/` -> List of all games
+    - `/api/puzzles/` -> List of all puzzles
-    - `/api/games/<game>` -> List of all ratings by player for this game
+    - `/api/puzzles/<puzzle>` -> List of all ratings by solver for this puzzle
-    - `/api/games/<game>/<player>` -> Game rating for this player
+    - `/api/puzzles/<puzzle>/<solver>` -> Puzzle rating for this solver
 7. Add basic unit tests around the existing API
-8. Add API PATCH method to update a rating of a game `/api/games/<game>/<player>`
+8. Add API PATCH method to update a rating of a puzzle `/api/puzzles/<puzzle>/<solver>`
-9. Add API POST and DELETE methods for `/api/games/<game>/<player>`
+9. Add API POST and DELETE methods for `/api/puzzles/<puzzle>/<solver>`
-10. Create "games" DB in postgresql with a 1 table, "ratings" that has 3 fields:
+10. Create "puzzles" DB in postgresql with a 1 table, "ratings" that has 3 fields:
-    - player (string)
+    - solver (string)
-    - game (string)
+    - puzzle (string)
     - rating (int)
 11. Load data from default JSON into the table.
     - API to read from DB instead of file